 Keep in mind, that vitamin E deficiency symptoms aren’t always obvious.
-So if you don’t follow a well-balanced diet, you might benefit from taking a vitamin E supplement.
-You’ll find a wide variety on iHerb.
+So if you don’t follow a well-balanced diet, you might benefit from taking 400 IU of vitamin E from supplements now and then.

 Vitamin E has powerful antioxidant and anti-inflammatory actions.
-So, vitamin E boosts the immune system, and also it may protect against heart disease, some types of cancer, cognitive decline, and eye disorders.
+Also, it may protect against heart disease, some types of cancer, cognitive decline, and eye disorders.

 May prevent coronary heart disease